Imperial India: Find your ancestors!

 Morning: Visit the High Court and walk past Government House (now Raj Bhawan) built by Lord Wellesley, who said in justification of its enormous cost ‘India should be governed from a Palace, not a counting house.’
 Visit St John’s Church (built 1784) with its painting of The Last Supper by Johann Zoffany and its beautiful marble memorials.
-Outside, in the first Kolkata cemetery, are the tombs of Job Charnock, the founder of British Kolkata, and Begum Johnson, who outlived four husbands.
+Outside in the first Calcutta cemetery are the tombs of Job Charnock, founder of British Calcutta and Begum Johnson, who outlived four husbands.
 Also here is the Black Hole memorial, erected by Lord Curzon.
 Walk past the Lal Dighi (the Great Tank), the General Post Office (on the site of the first Fort William), Writers’ Buildings and St Andrew’s Kirk.

-Afternoon: coach tour to north Kolkata visiting the Marble Palace, (if its open), the Subhas Chandra Bose Museum and Jorosanko, the home of Rabindranath Tagore, Bengal’s famous poet and artist.
+Afternoon: coach tour to north Calcutta visiting the Subhas Chandra Bose Museum and Jorosanko, the home of Rabindranath Tagore, Bengal’s famous poet and artist.
 (B,D)

 Morning: Visit the Victoria Memorial Hall, Britain’s answer to the Taj Mahal.
-Two ground floor galleries contain a large collection of ‘Company’ paintings and the story of the birth of Kolkata.
+Two ground floor galleries contain a large collection of ‘Company’ paintings and the story of the birth of Calcutta.

 Afternoon: Scottish Cemetery and Lower Circular Road Cemetery, followed by optional visit to the Bengal Crafts Council shop.
 (B,D)

 Friday, 24 January